StrawberSam/holbertonschool-shell/permissions/README.md

-description of the script for file permissions
+0 - switch the current user
+1 - prints the effective username of the current user